kwinto/CustomModules/modules/azureCS/README.md

     }
 }
 ```
-You have to use the `authCode`, you got from the **StartAuthentication** node.
+You have to use the `authCode`, you got from the **Start Authentication With ADAL** node.
 Use the Cognigy Script feature and extract the value from the input object:
 ```
 {{ci.data.microsoftAuth.code}}
 ```